MTDOJRP/docs/docs/introduction/getting-started.md

-# 🚀 Getting Started with MTDOJRP
+# Getting Started with MTDOJRP

 Welcome to the MTDOJRP community on FiveM!
 This section will guide you through the initial steps to get you started and immerse you in our role-playing experience.

+🔍 This is a basic guide to get you started on the MTDOJRP server.
+For more detailed information and advanced features, please refer to the respective sections in the documentation.

+---

 ## 🌐 **Joining the Server**